kellemNegasi/binding-open-vlm/3d_dataset/README.md

 ## Adding new shapes/materials/colors

 1. Drop the `.blend` file for the new shape into `blender/data/shapes/<ShapeName>.blend`, ensuring the object is centered at the origin with unit size.
+For best results, keep a single mesh object in the file and name it the same as the filename stem (the loader will auto-detect if they differ).
+If the file contains multiple mesh objects, the loader will automatically join them into a single mesh so downstream visibility/material logic works reliably.
 2. Update `blender/data/properties.json`:
    * Add an entry under `"shapes"` mapping the logical name to the `.blend` stem.
    * Add any new colors (RGB values) or materials (node-group file names).